 The reason for this is made clear by Jesus Christ, He explains it metaphorically, “A good tree produces good fruit, and a bad tree produces bad fruit.
 A good tree can’t produce bad fruit, and a bad tree can’t produce good fruit.
 So, every tree that does not produce good fruit is chopped down and thrown into the fire.
 Yes, just as you can identify a tree by its fruit, so you can identify people by their actions” (Matt.7:17-20, NLT).

-We know the story, Adam was banished from Eden because he chose to eat from the tree which portray a way of life of bondage.
+We know the story, Adam was banished from Eden because he chose autonomy from God by eating from the tree he was commanded not to eat.
 Eden represented the presence of God and both trees existed in Eden, meaning, nothing happens outside of God’s sovereignty.
 The “Tree of the Knowledge of Good and Evil” was not corrupting of itself.
 It symbolized knowledge that’s necessary for humanity to make wise decisions where they understand the difference between good and evil.
 God used it to teach our first parents.
 However, in this particular instance, God used this tree as a prop to prove our first parent’s faithfulness to His purpose for them.

 Their unfaithfulness did not put a stop to the human thirst for knowledge.
 What we must realize is there is a difference between human knowledge and intellect and God’s truths as represented in the “Tree of Life” and generated through God’s Spirit.
 As Jesus said, “A good tree produces good fruit, and a bad tree produces bad fruit.”
 Paul explains that on one hand human knowledge vainly puffs humans up, while God’s truths Lovingly builds us up.
-(1 Cor.8:1) Wisdom is recognizing the difference between the two trees, and applying oneself wisely.
+(1 Cor.8:1) Wisdom is recognizing the difference between the two trees, and applying oneself in harmony with God’s Love and Spirit.

 The Bible chronicles our human past.
 After eating the forbidden fruit, God asked our first parents, “Have you eaten from the tree that I commanded you not to eat from?
 The man said, ‘The woman you put here with me—she gave me some fruit from the tree, and I ate it.’
 Then the Lord God said to the woman, ‘What is this you have done?’
 The woman said, ‘The serpent deceived me, and I ate.’
 After He drove the man out, He placed on the east side of the Garden of Eden cherubim and a flaming sword flashing back and forth to guard the way to the Tree of Life” (Gen.3:11-13; 24; 6).
 So, the road to true freedom through the Tree of Life was cut off because of human rebellion and sin.